-- A joint procurement framework for an integrated network of world-class HPC including exascale supercomputing and data infrastructure.
-It will be easily accessible on a non- economic commercial basis to public and private users notably SMEs, irrespective of which Member State they are located in, and for in the framework publicly funded research purposes. - 2.
-A joint procurement framework of a post-exascale supercomputing infrastructure, including the integration with quantum computing technologies. - 3.
+- 1. A joint procurement framework enabling a co-design approach for the acquisition of for an integrated network of world-class HPC including exascale (executing ten to the power of eighteen operations per second) supercomputing and data infrastructure.
+It will be easily accessible on a non-economic commercial basis to public and private users notably SMEs, irrespective of which Member State they are located in, and for in the framework of publicly funded research purposes, in accordance with the Regulation establishing the European High Performance Computing Joint Undertaking. - 2.
+A joint procurement framework of a post-exascale (executing ten to the power of twenty-one operations per second) supercomputing infrastructure, including the integration with quantum computing technologies. - 3.
 EU-level coordination and adequate financial resources to support the development, procurement and operation of such infrastructure. - 4.
 Networking of Member State HPC and data capacities and support for Member States wishing to upgrade or acquire new HPC capacities. - 5.
 Networking of HPC Competence Centres, at least one per Member State and associated with their national supercomputing centres to provide HPC services to industry (in particular SMEs), academia and public administrations. - 6.
 The deployment of ready to use/operational technology: supercomputing as a service resulting from R&I to build an integrated European HPC ecosystem, covering all scientific and industrial value chain segments (hardware, software, applications, services, interconnections and advanced digital skills).